rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 companies or organizations be willing to be hacked?**

 We define **hacking** as the actions taken to gain access to a system, network or application in an unauthorized way.
-Having said that, hacking something **can also have a different purpose**, whether with good or bad intentions.
+Having said that, hacking **can also have a different purpose**, with good or bad intentions.

-The statistics mentioned above alerts any organization and also users in general, since today our information travels at the speed of light through a fiber optic cable and is dispersed at different points.
+With information traveling at the speed of light these days through a fiber optic cable and being dispersed at different points, the statistics mentioned above will alert any organization as well as users in general.
 However, there is a variant of hacking that is increasingly recognized and provides immense value:
 **ethical hacking**.

 ---